Eshan05/LeanURL/README.md

 ## 🍁 Overview

 A Link Shortener + QR Code Generator for personal use or use within a small team.
-Fast, reliable and visually appealing UI.
+Fast, reliable and with a visually appealing UI.
 Scales and supports tons of extra features like scheduled live links, expiration dates and more easily integrable.
-Features an admin dashboard with everything you need
+Features an admin dashboard with everything you need.

 ### 💻 Technolgoies